dgwarlug47/notes2/content/blog/Ok Computer/radiohead.md

 No alarms and no surprises, please (get me out of here)
 - "get me out of here" is a silent scream of despair

+## Electioneering

+I will stop

+I will stop at nothing

+Say the right things

+When electioneering

+I trust I can rely on your vote

+When I go forwards, you go backwards
+- KKKKKKKKKKKK, class struggle

+And somewhere we will meet
+- It's funny because it makes no sense, but that's the joke, what they argue makes no sense beyond rhethoric

+When I go forwards, you go backwards

+And somewhere we will meet

+Ha, ha, ha

+Riot shields

+Voodoo economics

+It's life, it's life
+- Capitalist realism
+- Manufacturing consent from Chomsky

+It's just business

+Cattle prods and the I.M.F
+- KKKKKKKKKKKKKKKKKKKK

+I trust I can rely on your vote

+When I go forwards, you go backwards

+And somewhere we will meet

+When I go forwards, you go backwards

+And somewhere we will meet

 # Appearances